adobe/adobe-sensei-ai-functions/lesson4.md

 ---

 ## Overview
-Understand how your Adobe I/O integration is configured with a webhook to respond to **Creative Cloud _Asset Created_** events.
+Understand how your Adobe I/O integration is configured with a webhook action to respond to **Creative Cloud _Asset Created_** events.

 ## Steps
 1. Go back to the [Adobe I/O Console](https://console.adobe.io), ensure the **Integrations** tab is selected and click on your pre-defined integration again (ie: `Sensei lab X` - where X is your assigned lab #).